buildbot/buildbot/master/docs/developer/cls-buildsteps.rst

     .. py:method:: start()

-        :returns: ``None`` or :data:`~buildbot.status.results.SKIPPED`
+	:returns: Deferred, ``None`` or
+            :data:`~buildbot.status.results.SKIPPED`

         Begin the step.
 Subclasses should override this method to do local processing, fire off remote commands, etc.  The parent method raises :exc:`NotImplementedError`.

-        Note that this method does *not* return a Deferred.
         When the step is done, it should call :meth:`finished`, with a result -- a constant from :mod:`buildbot.status.results`.
 The result will be handed off to the :class:`~buildbot.process.build.Build`.

         If the step encounters an exception, it should call :meth:`failed` with a Failure object.
 This method automatically fails the whole build with